rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 MASQUERADE  all  --  192.168.7.0/24       0.0.0.0/0
 ```

-NOTE: We only are interested in the nat table and we can filter also by POSTROUTING, due to in this
+NOTE: We are only interested in the nat table and we can also filter by POSTROUTING, since in this
 step the POSTROUTING chains will be configured.

-Inside of the VM check that we have access to outside:
+Inside the VM, check that we have access to the outside:

 ```
 [root@helper ~]# ping -c1 www.bbc.co.uk